 Head of Teaching for Chemical Engineering programmes

 Chem & Chemical Engineering

-Professor Rooney is a Professor of Chemical Engineering.
+Professor Rooney is a Professor of Chemical Engineering and is also Dean of Internationalisation and Reputation for the Faculty of Engineering and Physical Sciences.
 He teaches on a range of modules across the pathways and specialises in Sustainable Energy.

 7 hours of lectures or seminars

 6 hours of practical classes or workshops each week; Design and research hours will increase as more project work is undertaken at Levels 3-4 (as applicable)

 22–24 hours studying and revising in your own time each week, including some guided study using handouts, online activities, etc.